google/WebFundamentals/src/_langs/en/tools/profile-performance/memory-problems/index.markdown

 {% wrap content %}

-Check for these three main memory problems:
+New to memory management, learn the [terminology and fundamentals](tools/profile-performance/memory-problems/memory-101) first.
+Once familiar, check for these three key memory problems:

 [Does page use too much memory?](tools/profile-performance/memory-problems/too-much-memory)